 Although a signed, handwritten note is enough to give legal written notice, it is proper and professional to type out a business letter.
 This format begins with your name and address at the top, followed by the date and then your landlord's name and address.
-You can begin your letter with "To Landlord:" if you are not familiar with your landlord personally.
+You can begin your letter with "To Landlord:" if you don't know your landlord personally.

 Give Notice and the Moving Date